franciscop/htemplate/README.md

 ### `selector`

 This is the template itself.
 It can be a css selector or an html element.
+Note that the final template will be what's **inside** this html element, excluding the element itself.
+Really useful for using the *new* [html's template element](http://www.html5rocks.com/en/tutorials/webcomponents/template/).
 Examples:

 ```js
 // Using a simple css selector